imagineLife/big-site/content/k8s/in-depth/api-server.md

       - [Prior Version Maintenance SChedules](#prior-version-maintenance-schedules)
       - [Use Kubectl Convert to get new apis](#use-kubectl-convert-to-get-new-apis)
   - [Todo](#todo)

+## Access to the api is protected
+Through a 3-stage process of authentication, authorization, and admission controls. (_Check out the [K8s docs](https://kubernetes.io/docs/concepts/security/controlling-access/) on this for more_).

+### Authentication
+- certs
+- tokens
+- username+password
+- users are managed elsewhere, not created in k8s
+- webhooks can varify bearer tokens & oidc providers Some Auth settings defined in the `kube-apiserver` file are
+- `--basic-auth-file`
+- `--oidc-issuer-url`
+- `--token-auth-file`
+- `authorization-webhook-config-file`

+### Authorization

+### Admission Controls

 ## Use Auth When requesting to the api